MOG-Developing/MOG-ZOOMER/README.md

 # MOG-ZOOMER

 This is a zoomer that can zoom into something aka for the people that see bad.
-This tool is also useful for alot of things
+This tool is also useful for alot of things.

 # Requirements: